Find out what to expect along the Boston Marathon course

-- Finish area facilities officially close at approximately 6:10 p.m. (which is approximately 6.5 hours about the last participant crosses the starting line).
-No official times are recorded after approximately 5:30pm (or six hours after the last official runner crosses the starting line.
+- Finish area facilities officially close at approximately 5:30 p.m. (or six hours after the last official runner is expected to cross the starting line).
+No official times will be recorded after approximately 5:30pm (or six hours after the last official runner is expected to cross the starting line).

 - Runners still out on the course when officials determine that it is time to reopen the roads (approximately a 15-minute per mile pace) will be instructed to move to the right side of the road.